Lynn English High School: School history

 The current building was constructed in the shape of an E, which can be seen from an aerial view.
 A notable feature of the school is the Lincoln Foyer, an entryway adjacent to the auditorium that holds a lifesize statue of Abraham Lincoln.
 The statue was donated by the class of 1934; a 2010 restoration effort was led by local historian Tim Ring, a Lynn English teacher and alum.
 For several decades, the boots Abraham Lincoln had worn on the night of his assassination were owned by a Lynn English teacher, Ruth Hatch, who brought them to school and allowed students to wear them before donating the boots to the National Park Service in 1947.

 Principal Charles E. Jackson was succeeded in 1927 by Principal Frederick R. Willard.
 Willard served as the head of the school from 1927 to 1944.

 In 2000, alumnus Andrew Fila became principal after being reassigned to the school from Thurgood Marshall Middle School, in a move by the district's superintendent that angered the Lynn school board because other officials were not given an opportunity to apply for the job.
 In 2010, Fila was implicated in a boys basketball recruiting violation.
 He ultimately resigned following the Massachusetts Interscholastic Athletic Association investigation.
 Vice Principal Thomas Strangie, a Lynn English alum, was promoted to principal by Superintendent Catherine Latham.

 As of 2019, 60% of students at Lynn English High School speak English as a second language.

 On June 23, 2020 Lynn Public Schools Superintendent Patrick Tutwiler announced that Principal Thomas Strangie would not return to his position.
 Anastasia Tessie Mower, Vice Principal at Lynn Classical High School, was appointed Acting Principal for the 2020-2021 school year.
 Mower is a Lynn English almuna, as well as a former LEHS English Department Head.

 After a search process, Superintendent Tutwiler appointed Dr. John Braga as new principal of LEHS starting July 6, 2021.
 Braga is fluent in Spanish and Portuguese, and holds a doctorate in education.
 He had not previously worked in the Lynn Public School system.
 According to the Daily Item, "LPS said Braga’s experience with and focus on collaboration, instructional leadership, tiered systems of support and culture-building are markers that made him an attractive candidate."

+Heading into School Year 2023-2024, Lynn Public Schools lists Rardy L. Peña as principal.